 Group therapy: Different groups are held multiple times every day at our treatment center and cover a wide range of topics.
 Through group sessions, you’ll connect with others while learning better communication skills, assertiveness, empowerment, and what to expect after discharge.

 Family therapy: Family therapy can help loved ones understand what you are going through and allow them to be a part of the healing process.
 Sessions are held once a week at our clinic and allow the time for you and your loved ones to work on coping skills, improve communication, and reframe the family dynamic.
 In addition to family therapy, regular visitation time is scheduled.

 As our treatment approach is centered on treating the whole person, we offer a number of experiential treatment options in addition to our traditional therapeutic approaches.
 Some of these programs include:

 - Expressive therapy

-At Pacific Grove, we offer different step-down treatment programs that have been very helpful for a number of our clients who are still in need of a structured treatment setting.
+At our clinic, we offer different step-down treatment options that have been very helpful for a number of our clients who are still in need of a structured treatment setting.
 Our partial hospitalization program (PHP) is held Monday through Friday from 8AM until 3PM and includes individual, group, and family therapy as well as educational sessions.
-People in this program receive treatment during the day and return home in the evening, which allows them to slowly integrate back into their community.
+People who choose this treatment options receive treatment during the day and return home in the evening, which allows them to slowly integrate back into their community.
 Additionally, we have an intensive outpatient program (IOP) which is similar to our PHP, but is only held three days a week.
-Finally, some people feel that they have made enough progress in the inpatient program that they are ready to return home with referrals to traditional outpatient therapy and available community resources.
+Finally, some people feel that they have made enough progress in the inpatient clinic that they are ready to return home with referrals to traditional outpatient therapy and available community resources.